 „Fifteen years ago Martin joined our team as research fellow for the BMBF1-funded project, TextGrid.
 Martin’s job was to build the infrastructure for this virtual research environment for text-based disciplines of the Humanities.
 Part of this job was to implement Shibboleth.
 Since Shibboleth continues to be one of our most important open source products, Martin could develop his expertise on the technology over the course of his entire career at DAASI International.
 He now is one of the world’s renowned experts“, says Peter Gietz commending the jubilarian, „because of his friendly and sympathetic nature, and of course because of his extraordinary level of technical knowledge, he is also very well liked amongst our customers.
 Martin significantly contributed to the success of the company.
 For this as well as his dedication and loyalty we are beyond grateful to him.“

 About Dr. Martin Haase

-After graduating with his phD in computer linguistics he joined our team and has developed into a globally renowned SSO expert.
+After graduating with his phD in computer linguistics he joined our team and has become one of our globally renowned SSO experts.
 In honor of his company anniversary, we invited him for a little interview to talk about the last fifteen years with DAASI International: